Alexander Telalim

 Alexander Telalim (born 1966) is a Ukrainian and Bulgarian visual artist.
-He graduated from the Grekov Odessa Art school, Odessa, Ukraine, and then from the National Academy of Arts, Sofia, Bulgaria.
-He currently lives and works in Sofia.
+He graduated from the Grekov Odesa Art School in Odesa, Ukraine, and then from the National Academy of Arts in Sofia, Bulgaria.
+He lives and works in Sofia.

-Alexander Telalim is one of the Bulgarian artists working predominantly in watercolour.
-He organically combines the natural fluidity of watercolour with the power of sharp lines, creating amazingly vivid and emotional works.
+Telalim is one of the Bulgarian artists working predominantly in watercolour.
+He combines the natural fluidity of watercolour with the power of sharp lines, creating amazingly vivid and emotional works.
 His paintings harmonize visions of childhood with his philosophy.
 The conciseness of his medium highlights the depth and expressiveness of his watercolours in the heritage of Zen philosophy.
-Telalim also works as a calligrapher and book illustrator.
+He also works as a calligrapher and book illustrator.

-He is a member of the Union of Bulgarian Artists and has had more than 60 solo exhibitions in Europe, USA and Japan.
+He is a member of the Union of Bulgarian Artists and has had more than 60 solo exhibitions in Europe, the USA and Japan.

-Alexander Telalim's artworks can be found in numerous private collections in Europe and US, as well as public collections of the City Gallery of Izmail (Ukraine), the Municipality of Saint Louis (France), the Bulgarian Consulate in New York City (US), the Municipality of Weimar (Germany) and the Ukrainian Consulate in Sofia (Bulgaria).
+Telalim's artworks can be found in numerous private collections in Europe and the US, as well as in public collections of the City Gallery of Izmail (Ukraine), the municipality of Saint Louis (France), the Bulgarian Consulate in New York City (US), the municipality of Weimar (Germany) and the Ukrainian Consulate in Sofia (Bulgaria).